onflow/sc-eng-gaming/README.md

     - In one terminal window, run:
         ```sh
-        flow emulator start
+        flow emulator
         ```

-    - In another terminal window deploy the contracts with:
+    - In another terminal window, run the setup script creating our accounts & deploying contracts:
         ```sh
-        flow deploy
+        sh setup.sh
+        ```

+    - Lastly, a HybridCustody pre-requisite includes setting up a Capability `Filter` and Capability Factory `Manager`.
+These ensure that parent account access is scoped to just the Capabilities they need to interact with the assets we as the developer want them to access.
+For more info on `CapabilityFilter` & `CapabilityFactory`, read [these docs](https://developers.flow.com/concepts/hybrid-custody/guides/linking-accounts#pre-requisites).

+        ```sh
+        flow transactions send ./transactions/hybrid-custody/dev-setup/setup_filter_and_factory_manager.cdc \
+            f8d6e0586b0a20c7 GamePieceNFT f8d6e0586b0a20c7 TicketToken
         ```

 ## Walletless Demo Walkthrough